swarmbug/src/README.md

 More details in **[Profiling_conf_def](https://github.com/swarmbug/src/tree/main/Profiling_conf_def)**.

-## Supplementary materials for Identifying the fixed point in computing spacial variation.
+## Identifying the fixed point in computing spacial variation.

 In the paper (4.2.1 Profiling sptial variations), we reach the fixed point with 10 test sets (100 tests).
 We explain how to get this fixed point here.